tictactoki/CheckMyBikeStation/README.md

 Getting started
 ===============

-Go to public directory and write the command:
+Go to public/javascript directory and write the command:
 >```bower update```

+It's mandatory to have libs.

 Then run sbt at the root directory:
 >```sbt```